metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/capabilities.md

 * Only one result-set can be sorted at once, i.e. the service cannot be used to merge multiple result sets.
 * "Generic" sorting is supported; "database-specific" sorting is not.
 * Within each sort key:
-  * Sort-fields can be specified as a sort-attribute of type 1 (use attribute) with value coresponding to the field to sort on.
+  * Sort-fields can be specified as a sort-attribute of type 1 (use attribute) with value corresponding to the field to sort on.
 These values are the same as for use attributes when searching.
   * Relations 0 (ascending) and 1 (descending) are supported.
 Relations 3 (ascending by frequency) and 4 (descending by frequency) are not.
   * Cases 0 (case-sensitive) and 1 (case-insensitive) are supported.
   * Missing-value specifications 1 (fail) and 2 (null value) are supported.
 Value 3 (treat missing as a specified value) is not.

 So, for example, the YAZ command-line client comment `sort 1=4 s< 1=21 i>` will sort first by title, case-insensitively in ascending order, then by HRID, case-sensitively in descending order.

 **NOTE.** As with searching, "support" here means that the Z39.50 server generates the correct CQL query to express the Z39.50 query using these attributes: the FOLIO back-end does not necessarily support all the CQL queries.
-Where a given index does not support some of the sort-index modifiers that it ought, these can be explicily omitted using [the `omitSortIndexModifiers` configuration option](from-pod/Net-Z3950-FOLIO-Config.md#omitSortIndexModifiers).
+Where a given index does not support some of the sort-index modifiers that it ought, these can be explicitly omitted using [the `omitSortIndexModifiers` configuration option](from-pod/Net-Z3950-FOLIO-Config.md#omitSortIndexModifiers).

 ## SRU

 [The SRU standard](https://www.loc.gov/standards/sru/) is a recasting of Z39.50-like semantics into a more web-friendly format, in which requests are expressed as HTTP URLs with specific query parameters, and responses are XML documents.
 Unlike Z39.50, it is stateless: each request is self-contained and does not depend on earlier operations.
-As a result, it has no concept of session initialization, and no result sets: each request is its own search and immedately returns the relevant records.
+As a result, it has no concept of session initialization, and no result sets: each request is its own search and immediately returns the relevant records.
 A typical SRU request looks like this:

 http://lehigh-z3950-test.folio.indexdata.com:9997/sru/TEST?version=1.1&operation=searchRetrieve&query=title=a&maximumRecords=1&recordSchema=opac

-When building new clients to integrate with this server, SRU may be easier to use than Z39.50 because it is defined as in terms of XML and HTTP, a format and protocol for which there are many libriaries available in many languages.
+When building new clients to integrate with this server, SRU may be easier to use than Z39.50 because it is defined as in terms of XML and HTTP, a format and protocol for which there are many libraries available in many languages.

 ### SRU authentication